mwbowers/mwbowers.github.io/manuals/migrations/considerations-for-migration.md

 - Allocate objects
 - Control the Program Message Queue

 These actions affect the OS/400 Job where programs are running and have an effect on all programs on the same job.
-Monarch Framework provides these facilities through a set of classes that supplement the .NET Framework.
+Monarch Base provides these facilities through a set of classes that supplement the .NET Framework.

 ### Commands Supported